Airline teletype system: Example message, IATA Type B

 IATA addresses consist of 7 characters divided into the Origin IATA Code (AAA), a function indicator (BB), and the airline designator (CC).
 For example, HKGFFLH would be the Cargo Office (FF) of Lufthansa (LH) in Hong Kong (HKG).

-Auxiliary airline designators (XH) have been created to allow other stakeholders to share in the communication beyond the airlines, e.g. Ground Handlers, Charter Brokers etc.
+Auxiliary airline designators (XH) have been created to allow other stakeholders to share in the communication beyond the airlines, e.g. Ground Handlers, Charter Brokers, Authorities (Immigration, Customs, Police) etc.

+In January 2026 the UK-based consultancy T2RL published a report deliberating on the usage of Type B messaging in the context of the future use of such protocol in the context of the IATA initiative OneOrder, which would see a major shift in the way airlines communicate with its customers and stakeholders along the internal information supply-chain.

 An AFTN Teletype message always has an 8-character address.